 04 of 10

-One of my favorite places for buying gourmet ingredients, ChefShop has a good collection of artisan sea salts.
-Anglesey Vanilla Sea Salt (Wales), Murray River Pink Sea Salt (Australia), Hawaiian Sea Salt, Sel Gris with Herbs, Fleur de Sel, more.Continue to 5 of 10 below.
+One of my favorite places for buying gourmet ingredients, ChefShop has a good collection of artisan sea salts, including Anglesey Vanilla Sea Salt (Wales), Murray River Pink Sea Salt (Australia), Hawaiian Sea Salt, Sel Gris with Herbs, Fleur de Sel, and more.Continue to 5 of 10 below.

 05 of 10

-Wonderful Portland, Oregon company with over 50 finishing salts from around the world.
+This wonderful Portland, Oregon company has over 50 finishing salts from around the world.
 They have some great obscure selections like Okinawa Snow, Taha'a Vanilla Flake, Bengal Blue, and Turkish Black Pyramid.
 Be sure to check out "The Meadow"'s salt blog at www.saltnews.com, full of fascinating stuff about artisan salts.

 06 of 10

-Maine Sea Salt Company makes some of the best-smoked salts I've ever tasted!
-Just amazing!
-These guys harvest their salt directly from the sea off the coast of Maine, then smoke the salt using natural methods and one of four kinds of wood: Alder, Apple, Hickory, or Mesquite.
-You can also buy their salts unsmoked or seasoned such as Lemon Sea Salt or Sea Salt with Seaweed.
+Maine Sea Salt Company makes some of the best-smoked salts that are amazingly delicious!
+These guys harvest their salt directly from the sea off the coast of Maine, then smoke the salt using natural methods and one of four kinds of wood: alder, apple, hickory, or mesquite.
+You can also buy their salts unsmoked or seasoned, like Lemon Sea Salt or Sea Salt with Seaweed.
 Good stuff!

 07 of 10

 Salt Cellars has a great selection of finishing salts.
-Wonderful sea salts such as Mayan Salt from El Salvadore, Bolivian Salt, Kala Namak from India, Trapani Sea Salt from Sicily, Cyprus Salts, Peruvian Pink, Hawaiian Black Lava Sea Salt.
+Wonderful sea salts include Mayan Salt from El Salvadore, Bolivian Salt, Kala Namak from India, Trapani Sea Salt from Sicily, Cyprus Salts, Peruvian Pink, and Hawaiian Black Lava Sea Salt.

-They also have some great flavored salts: Ginger Rooted, Toasted Onion, Lemon, Tomato, Spanish Rosemary, more.
-Spicy hot salts - Ghost Pepper Salt, Sriracha Salt, Jalapeno, Chipotle, and more.
-Smoked salts and wine infused salts, too.
+They also have some wonderfully flavored salts: Ginger Rooted, Toasted Onion, Lemon, Tomato, Spanish Rosemary, and more.
+Spicy hot salts include Ghost Pepper Salt, Sriracha Salt, Jalapeno, Chipotle, and more.
+This site also offers smoked salts and wine-infused salts.

 Salt Cellars also sells an interesting assortment of sea salts from Iceland: Black Icelandic Lava Salt, Licorice Root Salt, Birch Wood Smoked Icelandic Salt, and Arctic Thyme Salt.